root3nl/SupportApp/README.md

 * Fixed a localization issue for error alerts
 * Fixed an issue where some functions kept running in the background, causing more CPU time than required

+## Privacy policy
+We value your privacy.
+To protect your privacy, the Support App does not collect or send any personal data.
+The only outgoing network request is to send the computer's serial number to an Apple API to request the model's marketing name.
+This information is only kept within the app and is never collected elsewhere.

 ## Note and disclaimer
 * Root3 developed this application as a side project to add additional value for our customers
 * The application can be used free of charge and is provided ‘as is’, without any warranty